SmitaKrishnaswamy/GSTH/readme.md

 This repository contains codes for the Geometric Scattering Trajectory Homology (GSTH) method from the paper "Tissue-wide coordination of calcium signaling regulates the epithelial stem cell pool during homeostasis".

-To run the package. the following packages need to be installed:
+To run the codes. the following packages need to be installed:
 1. numpy
 2. scipy
 3. networkx